Implement Dependency Firewall with OPA policies

 -

-Allowed Licenses with Operators: Defines licenses using two matching strategies:
+Allowed licenses with operators: Defines licenses using two matching strategies:

 - Exact match (

-==): For licenses that must match exactly (e.g., "MIT") - Regex match (
+==): For licenses that must match exactly (for example, "MIT"). - Regex match (

-~): For license families using patterns (e.g., ".Apache." matches "Apache-2.0", "Apache-1.1", etc.)
+~): For license families using patterns (for example, ".Apache." matches "Apache-2.0", "Apache-1.1", etc.).

 - Exact match (